 Speak to a Houston Airbag Injury Lawyer Today

-If you were seriously hurt in a collision after your airbags deployed, you need to get in touch with the Houston personal injury lawyers and automobile accident attorney at Fleming Law, P.C., today 737-201-0543.
+If you were seriously hurt in a collision after your airbags deployed, you need to get in touch with the best car accident attorney in Houston at Fleming Law, P.C., today 737-201-0543.
 We offer free, confidential consultations.
 During the consultation, you will get the chance to speak to an attorney about what exactly happened and whether it makes sense to move forward with a claim against the airbag manufacturer, the negligent motorist, or multiple defendants.